cube-js/cube/guides/real-time-dashboard/content/2a_cubejs_backend_with_bigquery.md

 designed to quickly process complex queries on large datasets.
 It uses SQL as a query language, which makes it easy to get started.

-There are few things worth to mention before we proceed.
-BigQuery isn't designed for transactional queries like CRUD opetations.
+There are a few things worth mentioning before we proceed.
+BigQuery isn't designed for transactional queries like CRUD operations.
 It takes around 2 seconds to run a simple query like `SELECT * FROM bigquery-public-data.object LIMIT 10` on a 100 KB table with 500 rows.
 Also, BigQuery is __slower__ on small datasets than traditional relational databases, such as MySQL or Postgres.

 BigQuery is a paid service, where customers are charged based on [query and storage costs](https://cloud.google.com/bigquery/pricing).
-Real-time data streaming is paid feature as well, you can check [its pricing here](https://cloud.google.com/bigquery/streaming-data-into-bigquery).
+Real-time data streaming is a paid feature as well; you can check [its pricing here](https://cloud.google.com/bigquery/streaming-data-into-bigquery).
 There are best practices on how to control the amount of processed data per query in order to reduce the cost.
 We'll talk about them later in this part.

 ## Prerequisites